Silverstone Track Guide

 Silverstone tickets: how to get them for the big race

-Fear not though because fans who held tickets for the 2020 event are entitled to a refund, or they can transfer their ticket to the 2021 British Grand Prix.
+Please note that as a result of the 2020 British Grand Prix being changed to a closed event, fans who held tickets for the it were entitled to a refund, or they could transfer their ticket to the 2021 British Grand Prix.

 Silverstone ticket lowdown: things to note